 A 2008 graduate from New England College with a degree in Sport and Recreation Management and a Coaching Minor.
 Taylor was four-year member for the Pilgrims men's soccer team being named to The Commonwealth Coast Conference All-Conference 3rd Team in 2007 and team captain in 2008.
 The Pilgrims also were ECAC Tournament finalists in 2007 and achieved 40 wins, most in school history, during a four-year span.

 Taylor is also is the Associate Director for Soccer Sphere in which he works extensively with the youth programs in Hooksett, Amherst, Bow, Milford and Candia.
 He is also responsible for the logistical aspects for their summer, winter and school-break camps.
 Taylor holds a NSCAA National Diploma, NSCAA Advance Youth Diploma, and a USSF ‘D’ License.

 Taylor completed a master’s degree in Sport Management and a certificate in International Sport Management from SNHU in 2010.
 During his master’s program he completed his internship with the New England Revolution in their Soccer Operations department.
-Taylor completed a second certificate in finance in 2016 and is currently pursuing his second master’s degree in Data Analytics from SNHU.
+Taylor completed a second certificate in finance in 2016, as well as a second master’s degree in Data Analytics from SNHU in 2017.

-Taylor resides with his wife, Erin, in Salem, N.H., with their daughter, Lulu, and two bulldogs, Paddy and Journey.
+Taylor resides with his beautiful wife, Erin - the backbone of their family - in Salem, N.H., with their daughters, Lulu and Pippa, and two bulldogs, Paddy and Journey.